mingyuchoo/docker-composes/redis/README.md

-# Docker Compose for MySQL
+# Docker Compose for Redis